 8 factors that influence how DUIs impact your auto insurance rates

-How big of a rate hike you'll see after a drunken driving conviction depends on a number of factors, including:
+How much does insurance go up after a DUI?
+It depends on a number of factors, including:

-Young drivers are socked with big increases after a DUI, Martin says.
+Young drivers are socked with big increases in their insurance after a DUI, Martin says.
 They're more accident-prone to start with -- add drunken driving to their mix, and insurers become wary.
 "It could be predictive of a lifelong problem," he says.

 2. Arrest circumstances.